What do we mean by a natural learning area?

 Lots of trees (woodland) if possible – look at The Woodland Trust’s website who give away lots of free trees for you to start planting.

 Plants, grass, meadow planting – a place that doesn’t need to be maintained but a place nature can thrive.
-Keep the weeds and create your own wildlife reserve in your school grounds.
+Keep the weeds, encourage the pollinators introduce safe spaces for wildlife to thrive and create your own wildlife reserve in your school grounds.

 Activity areas you can add to your natural learning area